mwangiKibui/aws-sdk-node.js-s3-graphql/index.md

 }
 ```

-- The `$Object` is the dynamic object we are going to select from our computer, `Upload` is it's type from GraphQl.
+- The `$Object` is the dynamic object we are going to select from the computer, `Upload` is its type from GraphQl.

 - To select the object, click `variables` down there.
 Then click `Add files`.
 In the field that pops up, change the name from `file` to `object`.
 Then click `select files` on the right to select any object from your computer.
 For consistency with the article, make sure you select an image.

 - After having selected an object, hit the play button and examine the results.

-- To confirm your object, after the response is sent back, copy the url to your browser and verify the object.
+- To confirm your object, after the response is sent back, copy the URL to your browser and verify the object.

 ### Uploading multiple objects to s3 bucket

-In the same way we upload a singular object to s3 bucket, we can also upload multiple objects to s3 bucket.
+In the same way, we upload a singular object to s3 bucket, we can also upload multiple objects to s3 bucket.

 In the same file, under `uploadObjects()`, we add up the functionality of uploading multiple objects: